nextensio/docs/content/en/Configurations/policies/_index.md

 ### Policy changes

 A policy can be changed in multiple ways:
-* to add a new rule (for a new host or AppGroup ID or trace request)
+* to add a new rule (for a new app or AppGroup ID or trace request)
-* to remove a rule (for a host or AppGroup ID or trace request)
+* to remove a rule (for an app or AppGroup ID or trace request)
 * to change the match criteria in any rule
 * to enhance the match criteria in any rule
 * to prune the match criteria in any rule